Ellerbach/docfx-companion-tools/src/DocLanguageTranslator/README.md

 The full file structure and all the Markdown files fill be created in the `fr` directory and translated to French from the different sources.

 The `and-more.md` file existing only in the `de` language will be translated to English and French.

+### Source language

+In the previous example, "en" is automatically selected as the source language to translate most of the missing files, because it's the first folder, listed alphabetically, which contains the source files.

+To explicitly set the source language, pass the language code to the `-s or --source` command line option.

+In this case, only missing files which exist in the source language directory will be used for translations.

 ### Limitations